Adeline Gray: Career

 In 2021, she won the gold medal in the women's 76 kg event at the World Wrestling Championships held in Oslo, Norway.
 Gray won one of the bronze medals in the women's 76 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
 She defeated Milaimys Marín of Cuba in her bronze medal match.
 Gray also earned a quota place for the United States for the 2024 Summer Olympics in Paris, France.

 Gray won a bronze medal in the women's 76 kg event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.

 Endorsements

 Gray is the first female wrestler to have her own signature shoe.
 The ASICS Aggressor 3 L.E.
 Adeline Gray wrestling shoe, a special edition signature shoe designed by Gray.

 Personal life

-Outside of competing, and while women's wrestling was created to combat sexism and receives an extraordinary amount of support from the institution of wrestling, Gray has been wrestling the bigger issues of sexism, and promoting equal recognition and participation on the elite levels, including Olympic and collegiate level wrestling.
+Gray advocates against sexism in wrestling.
+She promotes equal recognition for and participation of women at elite levels, including Olympic and collegiate level wrestling.